 Difference between WebSocket and REST

 - WebSocket represents a standard when it comes to both way communication between client and server.
 Using this approach, a developer can come up with a function that works consistently across all the platforms.
 WebSocket represents a single TCP socket connection, thus eliminating the problem of connection limitation.

 - Communication across domains can be dealt with efficiently within the connection handshake.
-Pusher like services can easily utilize this connection when it comes to supporting real-time platform which is massively scalable in nature and can be used on any website, web, desktop or mobile application efficiently.
-The first time, it was referenced as TCP connection in HTML5 specification.
+Pusher like services can easily utilize this connection to support a real-time platform, which is massively scalable in nature and can be used on any website, web, desktop or mobile application efficiently.
+The first time, it was referenced as a TCP connection in HTML5 specification.
 All browsers implement the secure version of WebSocket protocol, whether its Firefox, Google chrome etc.

-- Operations with REST are standard, and stateless in nature, which actually makes any system which is RESTful, fast performer, reliable and at the same time, his ability to grow.
-A request would originate from the client with the HTTP verbs i.e. Get, Post, Put, Delete.
+- Operations with REST are standard and stateless in nature, which actually makes any system that is RESTful, fast performer, reliable and at the same time, his ability to grow.
+A request would originate from the client with the HTTP verbs, i.e. Get, Post, Put, Delete.
 They react to the expected set of operations, receive the data, update the data or can delete the data depending upon the verb.

 Head to Head Comparison between WebSocket vs REST (Infographics)